 Start Documenting Everything

-Memory is perfect, so if you keep a record of dates and events, it will help you and your attorney prepare for court.
+Memory is perfect, so keeping a record of dates and events will help you and your attorney prepare for court.

 - When you and the other parent exercise visitation

 - why you or the other parent failed to exercise visitation or switch visitation schedules